 A full 77% of Americans in this age group say they are intentionally seeking sustainable clothing brands.
 Coupled with this, 40% of millennials shopped for clothing on thrift store sites in the past year.
 Buyer behavior is changing, and a secondhand item can hold as much cachet as something new amongst this group of eco-conscious and increasingly influential consumers.

-Using social media and marketing campaigns intended to draw millennial consumers, many fashion resellers have successfully engaged with this socially conscious group.
+Many fashion resellers have successfully engaged with this socially conscious group using social media and marketing campaigns to draw millennial consumers.
 Prevailing fashion trends, it seems, have taken a back seat to prevailing environmental concerns.
 Giving a still wearable garment new life has become trendy again alongside the acceptability of going thrifting.

 The somewhat surprising answer is, "No."